 Brad Upton, 66, a professional musician and music educator from Longmont, Colorado, is a great-great-grandson of the late James Forsyth.
 On Dec.
-29, 1890, Forsyth commanded the U.S. Army troops who killed approximately 200 Lakota Sioux people, including men, women and children, near Wounded Knee Creek.
+29, 1890, Forsyth commanded the U.S. Army troops that killed approximately 200 Lakota Sioux, including men, women and children, near Wounded Knee Creek.

 The connection has been a source of personal shame and sadness, Upton said, and he wonders if some of the sorrows and tragedies that afflicted succeeding generations of Forsyth's descendants were somehow a result of the massacre.